 By the end of 2015, Dropbox was valued at over $10 billion.
 How did this lean start-up outcompete big-time challengers like Microsoft (SkyDrive and SharePoint Online), Google (Google Drive), and Apple (iCloud)?
 By maintaining a laser focus on their core value proposition: ease of use.

 To this day, one of Dropbox’s biggest competitive advantages is how seamlessly it works across a tremendously wide variety of devices.
 Over time, Dropbox has expanded to more and more platforms, and has added more and more features, but it’s never compromised its core value.
 It just works.

-So what’s your Minimal Viable Product?
-And how can you tweak the way you do business in order to do more with less and do less, better?
+So what’s your MVP?
+And how can you tweak the way you do business in order to do less, better?
 For starters, flip the pyramid.
 That’s next.